awsdocs/aws-doc-sdk-examples/javav2/README.rst

 In the **use_cases** folder, find step-by-step development tutorials that use multiple AWS services.
 By following these tutorials, you will gain a deeper understanding of how to create Java-based applications that use the AWS SDK for Java.
 These tutorials include:

 + **Creating your first AWS Java web application** - A tutorial that discusses using Amazon DynamoDB, Amazon Simple Notification Service (Amazon SNS), and AWS Elastic Beanstalk.

 + **Creating_rds_item_tracker** - A tutorial that discusses using Amazon Relational Database Service (Amazon RDS), Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.

-+ **Creating_dynamodb_item_tracker** - A tutorial that discusses using DynamoDB, Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.
++ **Creating_dynamodb_item_tracker** - A tutorial that discusses using Amazon DynamoDB, Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.

 + **Creating AWS serverless workflows using the AWS SDK for Java** - A tutorial that discusses using the AWS SDK for Java and AWS Step Functions to create a workflow that invokes AWS services.
 Each workflow step is implemented by using an AWS Lambda function.

 + **Creating a sample AWS photo analyzer application using the AWS SDK for Java** - A tutorial that discusses using the AWS SDK for Java and various AWS services, such as the  Amazon Rekognition service, to analyze images.
 The application can analyze many images and generate a report that breaks down each image into a series of labels.

 + **Creating_message_application** - A tutorial that discusses using the AWS SDK for Java and the Amazon Simple Queue Service (Amazon SQS) to create a basic messaging web application.

 + **Creating scheduled events to invoke  Lambda functions** - A tutorial that discusses how to create a scheduled event that invokes an AWS Lambda function by using Amazon CloudWatch Events.
 In addition, the AWS Lambda function is created by using the AWS Lambda Java runtime API and invokes multiple AWS services to perform a specific use case.